 CPT code 90853 can be reported for group psychotherapy procedures, according to the American Medical Association (AMA).
-Individuals are treated in the context of group psychotherapy alongside strangers who experience similar emotional challenges.
-Below you can find the code description and billing guidelines for the 90853 CPT code for group psychotherapy.
+Individuals are treated in group psychotherapy alongside strangers who experience similar emotional challenges.
+Below are the code description and billing guidelines for the 90853 CPT code for group psychotherapy.

 What Is Group Psychotherapy?